kadirahq/meteor-debug/README.md

 Browsers restrict HTTPS web pages to access non-https content.
 So, if we served Kadira Debug on a `*.kadira.io` domain with HTTPS, we can't connect to localhost.
 That's why we are using a seperate domain without HTTPS.

 **This is secure since we don't communicate with Kadira Servers inside Kadira Debug.
-Even if we do, we'll use some other techniques to make sure DDP connection is always secure**
+Even if we do, we'll use some other techniques to make sure DDP connection is always secure.**

 #### Is it Open Source?